C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ## 3 Preserving Code: Initiatives and Infrastructures

+> [!NOTE]
+> **Learning Objectives for Section 3:**
+> By completing this section, you will be able to:
+> - Apply source criticism to code, analyzing it as technical object, textual artifact, historical trace, and archival construction
+> - Navigate the Software Heritage archive and understand its organizational structure
+> - Evaluate the strengths and limitations of different preservation strategies
+> - Understand the role of persistent identifiers in digital scholarship

-Having explored code preservation challenges and historical analysis techniques, let's now turn our attention to actual archiving initiatives.
-In this section, we will examine how different institutions with different values and missions have approached the challenge of preserving software heritage.
+Having examined code preservation challenges and historical analysis techniques, we now turn to actual archiving initiatives.
+This section examines how different institutions with different values and missions have approached the challenge of preserving software heritage.
 Understanding these institutional contexts helps us interpret their choices and recognize what each approach captures and what it may miss.

 ### 3.a Software Heritage: Mission, Scope and Infrastructure - 30 minutes